LearnerBOT92/CountDown-timer/readme.md

 Hello!!

-This is my first project while im doing my JavaScript course and personal research.
+This is my first project while I'm doing my JavaScript course and personal research.

 Thank you.